urol-e5/timeseries-molecular-calcification/M-multi-species/scripts/51-HypA-instructions.md

 Porites: high baseline GBM → transcriptional canalization

+There are three species of corals and 4 timepoints (TP).
+TP-2 is warmest.

 Data neccessary to test the hypotheses

 Expression matrices of calicification genes across timepoints and treatments for each species.